moliver28/research-handbook/content/handbook/security/security-operations/sirt/security-incident-communication-plan.md

 ## Communicating internally

-Security incidents can be high-pressure, high-stress situations.
-Everyone is anxious to understand the details around the investigation, scope, mitigation and more.
 Ensuring that stakeholders across security, infrastructure, engineering and operations teams are informed and engaged is one of the chief responsibilities of the Security Incident Manager On Call.
 The `Security Incident Manager On Call` should focus on providing high-level status updates without delving too deeply into the technical details of the incident, including:

 - Current Risk
 - Users Impacted (some, many, all?)